ivan-paleo/publish-micro-image/Templates/ZEISS_Optical-microscopes.md

 While this template is specifically targeted at images from the ZEISS light microscopes, I believe that it can be adapted quite easily for images acquired with other optical microscopes.

+This template is available as a markdown file (this file) as well as a [DOCX file](/Templates/ZEISS_Optical-microscopes.docx).

 <br>

 # What and how to report